Immunity is the body’s self-defense mechanism to keep diseases at bay.

 - Cytokine barrier.

-When a new infection enters the body, the body produces a complex set of immune reactions to neutralize the foreign body.
-This immunity is strong and prevents many infections during childhood.
-See more details on examples of innate immunity.
+When a new pathogen enters the body, the body produces a complex set of immune reactions to neutralize the foreign body.

 Acquired immunity